swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 #### Objectives

-* Define a function that takes parameters.
+* Define a function that takes arguments.
 * Return a value from a function.
 * Test a function.
 * Explain what a call stack is, and trace changes to the call stack as functions are called.
-* Set default values for function parameters.
+* Set default values for function arguments.
 * Explain why we should divide programs into small, single-purpose functions.

 ### Defining a function